 14. Tightening loose knobs and handles

 Some knobs are screwed into the wood and regular use can make them work loose and enlarge the hole.
 Push wood filler into the hole or tap in a piece of matchstick or dowel dipped in wood glue.

 Metal handles often have a small rod that goes through the wood, secured with a nut.
 Tighten with a spanner.

-13. Fixing a drawer that sticks
+15. Fixing a dresser drawer that sticks

 Check nothing has fallen out and become lodged down the back of the drawer.
 The runners (strips of wood inside the carcass that the drawers slide on) or the undersides of the drawer can become rough.

 Check nails are not protruding, then smooth with abrasive paper and rub a candle stub along surfaces.

 Use a spirit level to check the drawer is sitting straight, and if necessary even up the carcase with cardboard.

 Don't level chair legs by sawing them down – instead build up a shorter leg.
 Place the chair on a flat surface and slide under off-cuts of wood until stable.